IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 ### Acceptance Criteria
 - Running `cardano-cli conway governance committee key-gen-hot` command with all the required and correct parameters then the command is executed successfully and a HOT key pair is generated.
 If an argument or the command format is incorrect an error is raised.
-- Typing `cardano-cli conway governance committee key-gen-hot` displays command usage.
+- Running `cardano-cli conway governance committee key-gen-hot` displays command usage.
 - Both `--verification-key-file` and `--signing-key-file` are mandatory and each produces the corresponding verification or signing key file.
 - Given that the user specifies a valid path and file name, then the keys are saved on that file and location.
 - Given that the cli has created the verification and signing keys, then these conform to the text envelope format consisting of a json object with `type`, `description` and `cborHex` fields.